OctopusDeploy/docs/docs/security/outbound-requests/index.md

 ## What information is included when Octopus checks for updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}

+By default, Octopus will periodically check for new releases.
+You can opt-out of checking for updates by navigating to **{{Configuration,Settings,Updates}}** in Octopus.

 When the "Check for updates" option is enabled, Octopus will make a HTTPS request to the `octopus.com` domain every 8 hours.
 This request includes:

 - The current Octopus Deploy version number that you are running.